Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

 This gives you a tremendous amount of creative control.
 And, it will very quickly become intuitive.

-Having said all that, let's begin with a normal material.
+Having said all that, let us begin with a normal material.

 Here we have the standard material we have added to a cube mesh.
 We could, as we have in the past, add color and other settings to this material and it would certainly look nice.
-But let's say we are just not getting what we are looking for?
+But let us say we are just not getting what we are looking for?
 What if we want to control the creation more tightly or add more complexity?
 Here is where nodes come in.

 Making this node map is accomplished by working in a :doc:`Node Editor </editors/node_editor/editor>`.